What is our seed library all about?

-On February 29, 2020, CPL will be launching our first seed library.
+On February 29, 2020, CPL will launched our first seed library.
 Our mission is to encourage our community to start or continue home gardens, to educate people about seed starting and seed saving methods, to save patrons money by offering a community seed bank, and to preserve the genetic diversity of plants.

 We have a resource binder located next to the seed library.
 You will find some great information in there including: articles on starting a garden, planting charts, pest control tips, seed saving, weed identification, companion planting charts, planting charts, information on composting and soil testing, hardiness zone maps, and more.

 Vegetables and Fruits: Beans (multiple types), beets, broccoli (multiple

 types), cabbage (multiple types), cantaloupe, carrots

 (multiple types), cauliflower, celery, corn (multiple types), cucumber (multiple types), eggplant (black beauty), gourds, kale, (multiple types), kohlrabi, leeks, lettuce (multiple types), melon (early silver line), microgreens, okra, onions (multiple types), parsnips, peas (multiple types), peppers (multiple types), pumpkins, radishes (multiple types), spinach, squash (multiple

 types), swiss chard, tomatoes (multiple types), turnip, watermelon

 cardinal climber, Chinese forget-me-not, cleome, coleus, convolvulus, coreopsis, cosmos (multiple types), forget-me-not, four o’clocks (multiple

 types), impatiens (multiple types), morning glory (multiple types), marigold (multiple types), nasturtium, phlox, poppy, snapdragons (multiple types), sunflowers (multiple types), sweet pea (multiple types), tithonia(multiple types), viola,